-- (12) That first-order logic is undecidable is true. - (13) Gödel's first incompleteness theorem entails that first-order logic is undecidable.
+- 12. That first order logic is undecidable is true. - 13.
+Gödel's first incompleteness theorem entails that first order logic is undecidable.

-Again, surely (12) attributes the property of being true to the proposition that first-order logic is undecidable, and (13) affirms that Gödel's first incompleteness theorem stands in the relation of entailment to the proposition that first-order logic is undecidable.
-Thus, just as with (11)-(12), the truth or falsity of the propositions expressed by (12)- (13) (at a circumstance) depends on the properties possessed by the proposition that first-order logic is undecidable and the relations it stands in (at that circumstance), and do so because of containing the TC 'that first-order logic is undecidable' and this TC's being in some way semantically associated with the proposition that first-order logic is undecidable.
+Again, surely 12 attributes the property of being true to the proposition that first order logic is undecidable; and 13 affirms that Gödel's first incompleteness theorem stands in the relation of entailment to the proposition that first order logic is undecidable.
+Thus, just as with 11-12, the truth or falsity of the propositions expressed by 12-13 (in a circumstance) depends on the properties possessed by the proposition that first order logic is undecidable and the relations it stands in (in that circumstance), and does so because of containing the TC 'that first order logic is undecidable' and this TC being in some way semantically associated with the proposition that first order logic is undecidable.
 As before, this is just to say that the TCs in these sentences designate this proposition.

-Though we shall reconsider this assumption later (see the discussion of ATC and ATC+ below), we begin our investigation of substitution failure by assuming that PDs and TCs in all their occurrences designate propositions (and that all occurrences of a given PD or TC designate the same proposition), as they appear to do in (10)-(13).
+Though we shall reconsider this assumption later (see our discussion of ATC and ATC+ below), we begin our investigation of substitution failure by assuming that PDs and TCs in all their occurrences designate propositions (and that all occurrences of a given PD or TC designate the same proposition), as they appear to do in 10-13.
 We also assume that all occurrences of a given PD or TC function semantically in the same way.
 Adopting these assumptions at the outset just seems to make good methodological sense.
-We might end up being forced to hold that a PD like 'the proposition that first-order logic is undecidable' or a TC like 'that first-order logic is undecidable' sometimes designates one thing and sometimes another.
+We might end up being forced to hold that a PD like 'the proposition that first order logic is undecidable' or a TC like 'that first order logic is undecidable' sometimes designates one thing and sometimes another.
 Or we might be forced to hold that some occurrences of this PD or TC function semantically in one way, while other occurrences of the same PD or TC function semantically in another way.
 But surely a simpler theory of these expressions holds that all occurrences of a given PD or TC designate the same thing, and do so in the same way.
-It is makes good sense to begin by assuming that this simple theory is correct.
+It makes good sense to begin by assuming that this simple theory is correct.

-These assumptions, together with our observation that, for example, the PD in (10) and the corresponding TC in (12) both designate the proposition that first-order logic is undecidable, require that occurrences of this TC and the corresponding PD always designate this same proposition (and that each occurrence of the PD or TC does so in the same way as every other occurrence of that PD or TC).
+These assumptions, together with our observation that e.g. the PD in 10 and the corresponding TC in 12 both designate the proposition that first order logic is undecidable, require that occurrences of this TC and the corresponding PD always designate this same proposition, (and that each occurrence of the PD or TC does so in the same way as every other occurrence of that PD or TC).
 However, recall that the way we are using the term, that a PD and TC designate the same proposition does not require that they do so in the same way.
 In particular, we need not hold that a PD and corresponding TC make the same contributions to propositions expressed by sentences in which they occur.
 This naturally suggests a way we might try to explain substitution failure.
-Since (7a) and (7b) differ only in that (7a) has an occurrence of 'the proposition that first-order logic is undecidable' where (7b) has an occurrence of 'that first-order logic is undecidable' (similarly for (8a)/(8b) and (9a)/(9b)), it is tempting to suppose that these must make different contributions to the propositions expressed by (7a) and (7b); and that this is how/why (7a) and (7b) express different propositions and so may diverge in truth value.
+Since 7a and 7b differ only in that 7a has an occurrence of 'the proposition that first order logic is undecidable' where 7b has an occurrence of 'that first order logic is undecidable' (similarly for 8a/8b; 9a/9b), it is tempting to suppose that these must make different contributions to the propositions expressed by 7a and 7b; and that this is how/why 7a and 7b express different propositions and so may diverge in truth value.